Ab initio uncertainty quantification in scattering analysis of microscopy: Latent factor processes of video microscopy

 Here one can maximize the marginal likelihood function in Eq. (\ref{equ:prod_density}) to estimate parameters $\bm \theta$, $\mathbf A_{1:J}$ and $\bar B$.
 However, direct maximization can become unstable as $\mathbf A_{1:J}$ contains $J$ parameters which can be large.
 The connection between the latent factor model in Eq. (\ref{equ:SAM}) enables us to understand the properties of some estimators of the parameters $A_{1:J}$ and $\bar B$.
 For any $\bar B$, an unbiased estimator of the amplitude parameter $A_j$ follows

 for $j=1,...,J$.
-In practice, we may take the absolute value of $A_{est,j}$ for some of the large $j$ to keep it nonnegative.
+The unbiasedness of the estimator $A_{est,j}$ is derived in Appendix C. In practice, we may take the absolute value of $A_{est,j}$ to keep it nonnegative.
+Another way is to set those negative $A_{est,j}$ to 0.
+As $A_{est,j}$ is rarely negative and the absolute value of the negative $A_{est,j}$ is typically very small, they almost have no impact on the likelihood function.
+Thus, these two estimations do not change the parameter estimation significantly, as shown in Table S4 in the Supplemental Material.
+In our package, we offer users the option to use absolute values or setting $A_{est,j}$ to 0.
 Then we estimate the model parameter $\bm \theta$ and noise parameter $\bar B$ by maximizing the marginal likelihood with the estimated $\mathbf A_{est, 1:J}$ from Eq. (\ref{equ:A_est_j})